CEO Shadow Program

 4. Showing up one to two minutes early to a meeting may give you an opportunity to network with GitLab team members who you do not know.

 5. Put Zoom in “gallery mode” so you can see all participants (rather than only the person currently speaking).
-This allows everyone to see the entire audience which creates a more inclusive environment and fosters better communication.
+When everyone uses this mode, it allows everyone to see the entire audience, which creates a more inclusive environment and fosters better communication.

 6. If you aren’t sure where meeting attendees are in a Google document, click on their face or initials in the upper-right side of the window.
 Doing this will cause your cursor to jump to wherever their cursor is in the document.